Does Pre-Workout Expire?

 Does A Clumpy Pre-Workout Mean That It Has Gone Bad?

-Clumping is something which most of us will experience when using pre-workout supplements, and indeed, powdered supplements of any kind, at some point.
+If you’re a regular user of pre-workout supplements, chances are you will have encountered “clumping” in the past.
+Clumping is something that most of us will experience when using pre-workout supplements, and indeed, powdered supplements of any kind, at some point.

+There’s nothing more annoying than unscrewing the lid, digging the scoop in, hoping to bring out a level scoop of powder, only to find that you’re instead dealing with one big brick of pre-workout.
 Clumpy pre-workout not only looks gross, but it can also be difficult to serve, for obvious reasons.
 Sure, you can break up the clumps but in some cases even they’re too big to smash up.

 But does this mean that your pre-workout has turned bad?
 Some people will say yes, but that isn’t always true.

+While clumpy pre-workout supplements may sometimes be that way because they’ve turned bad, in other instances it could simply be due to water.
 You see, people who have purchased brand-new pre-workout supplements have found that the powder has gone clumpy after a few weeks of being open.
 Surely it can’t have turned bad that quickly?

 Well, nope, moisture is to blame.

 If the powder is stored somewhere in moist or humid, or in humid conditions, it can attract water and draw it in, which can cause the powder to clump together and form one big disgusting-looking blob.
+The most likely cause of this is you throwing out the small silica packet that comes with the powder.
+This is placed in there to absorb moisture.

-While clumping doesn’t mean that it has gone bad, it can still spoil your pre-workout powder as the moister it is, the more chance it has of becoming mouldy.
+While clumping doesn’t mean that it has gone bad, it can still spoil your pre-workout powder as the moister it is, the more chance it has of becoming moldy.
+If you see any signs of mold in there, don’t just try and scrape it off, instead, get it thrown straight in the trash.

 How Do You Break Up Clumpy Pre-Workout Supplements?